RoukaVici/LibRoukaVici/README.md

 - Output files: `build/Debug/roukavici.dll`, `build/Debug/roukavici.lib` and `build/Debug/lib/bluetooth-serial-port/bluetoothserialport.dll`.

 ## Build flags
-- `-DTEST`: Decides if the test binaries should be compiled.
+- `-DTEST`: Combile test binaries, see Executables section for more info.
 TRUE on Linux, FALSE otherwise by default.
+- `-DINT`: Build the interactive command-line executable, see Executables section for more info.
+True by default.
-- `-DBT`: Decides if the lib should be compiled with Bluetooth support.
+- `-DBT`: Compile with Bluetooth support.
 TRUE by default
-- `-DVERB`: Decides if the lib should be compiled in verbose mode.
+- `-DVERB`: Compile in verbose mode.
 If set to FALSE, the library will print no log messages to the standard output, only displaying errors on the error output.
 TRUE by default.

 Not currently maintained, but still in the CMake:
 - `-DUSB`: Decides if the lib is compiled with USB support.
 FALSE by default.